Ruth Hill founded Fruits of The Forest in 2016 and is passionate about supporting children and their families to grow in health and happiness.

 After having worked in the NHS for 28 years, working as a nurse, midwife, health visitor and most recently a public health specialist in schools she has a real understanding and knowledge of the importance of health and wellbeing being at the heart of everything we do to ensure our full potential.

-Ruth qualified as a Level 3 forest school leader in 2013, is a qualified first aider and holds a food hygiene qualification.
+Ruth qualified as a Level 3 forest school leader in 2013.
+She has recently qualified as a therapeutic forest practitioner, is a qualified first aider and holds a food hygiene qualification.
 She is also a qualified mental health first aider.

 Fruits of the Forest predominately delivers forest school provision.
 She runs sessions for schools during curriculum time as well toddler groups, holiday clubs, parties, family sessions and youth group sessions. .
 She also will run bespoke programmes and offers an introduction to forest school training for teachers and other professionals.